SCCA Continental Championship for Formula B/C Race

 - March 722 (Tom Outcault): Tom Outcault (Middletown, OH) raced a green-and-yellow #3 March 722 in CenDiv and NEDiv Formula B and some Pro races in 1972, entered by Troco Racing of Cranford, NJ.
 Outcault upgraded to a March 73B, so the 722 may have been returned to Joe Grimaldi in trade.
 Subsequent history unknown.

-- Chevron B18C (Aubrey O'Connor): Aubrey O'Connor (Memphis, TN) raced a Chevron B18 as part of the Fred Opert team in Formula B in 1972, entered as either #78 or #88.
+- Chevron B18C (Aubrey O'Connor): Aubrey O'Connor (Memphis, TN) raced a Chevron B18 as part of the Fred Opert team in Formula B in 1972, entered as either #78 or #88, and at least once in SCCA Nationals where he was entered as #24 and gave his home town as New York, NY.
 O’Connor also raced a Triumph Spitfire in SCCA F Production in 1971 and 1972, and then moved to USAC stock car racing with a Pontiac in 1973.
 He was born in Craighead County, Arkansas on 30 December 1938 and died in Memphis, TN in November 2011.
 Nothing more is known of the Chevron.

 - March 722 (Seb Barone): Sebastiano 'Seb' Barone (Portland, CT) raced a red-and-white #28 March 722 in Formula B in 1972, entered by J.C.
 Competition Eng.of Southington, CT.
 He first appeared at the Bogotá races, but was a non-starter.
 The car was also used by Bobby Brown, fitted with a Cosworth BDA and running as a Formula A in the Lime Rock Grand Prix in September.
 Barone finished second in NEDiv FB in 1972.
 He retained the car for SCCA Nationals in 1973, qualifying for the Runoffs.
 Subsequent history unknown.

 - March 722 (Joe Grimaldi): Dale W. Lang (Woodstock, VT/Wilton, CT) raced a blue-and-white #21 March 722 in Pro FB and SCCA Nationals in 1972, entered by Joe Grimaldi's Race Shop, of Midland Park, NJ.
 It seems very likely that this was the car that Grimaldi himself raced in three Pro races in 1972, and it is therefore likely that this is the car Grimaldi hired to John Angus for the 1972 SCCA Runoffs.
 Lang raced the car again at the Road America and Watkins Glen Pro FB races in 1973.
 In between these two, Grimaldi drove a 722 at Trois-Rivières, entered as #81, the same number used by Lang at Road America the previous weekend, adding extra weight to the belief that they were sharing this car.
+Grimaldi also raced it, wearing #87, at Lime Rock in July 1973.
 Grimaldi had also raced Lang's 71BM in 1971 and would race his March 74B in 1974.
 Subsequent history unknown.

 - Brabham BT29 (Dave Ober): Dave Ober (Suncook, NH) raced a Formula B Brabham BT29 in Northeast Division SCCA Nationals in 1971, ending the season with four points.
 He advertised the car in October that year, noting a HRE engine, but continued to race it in 1972, including the Pro FB race at Bryar that May.
 The car was red with yellow wings and raced as #45 in 1971 and #42 in 1972.
 Artwork of the car shows it wearing #21.
 Ober also raced a FB Brabham at a Regional in October 1970 but it is not known whether that was the same car.
 Nothing more known but the car's colour and the date Ober first had it are consistent with it being the former car of William Marsh (Muncie, IN).